The best vegan walking boots reviewed (2023)

 The best thing to do is first decide what you need your hiking footwear for, make a list of the features it needs, the ones you'd like it to have, and your budget.
 You can use this system to quickly narrow down the best walking boots or hiking shoes for you.

-The synthetic fabrics used in vegan hiking boot uppers can take the same cleaning products we'd recommend for cleaning all hiking footwear.
+The synthetic fabrics used in vegan hiking boot uppers can be cleaned with the same products we'd recommend for cleaning all hiking footwear.

 But given vegan boots don't use leather, you can use a re-proofing spray instead of a wax to replenish its water-repellency when you need to.
-The best option is Granger's Footwear Repel Plus.
-However, Nikwax Fabric and Leather Proof is another excellent choice.
+The best options are Granger's Footwear Repel Plus or Nikwax Fabric and Leather Proof is another excellent choice.
 The exception here is Altberg's Dalesway boot, which the brand recommends takes the same Leder-Gris wax used for its leather boots.

 Chris Williams is a Digital Content Writer for Live For The Outdoors.
 He trained as a journalist in New Zealand and has been working on Live For The Outdoors since 2021.